timothypratley/justice/README.md

           (ancestor ?x ?bridge)]]
        [:entity/name "Justice"])

+The justice clause `(:entity/parent ?x)` translates to a DataScript relation clause `[?x :entity/parent ?result]`.
+The order of the relation is the reverse of the justice abstraction.
+Bridge variables are created to join the clauses together.

+Justice maintains a rule registry of all rules created with `defrule`.
+The registry is global, but rule names are prefixed by the namespace they are defined in.

+### Escaping the justice system

 The justice syntax is more concise than DataScript queries and handles several shorthand conventions.
 However, justice syntax is restricted in what can be expressed.
-There is no way (yet) to produce "row" results (non-Entities) or aggregates.

-Justice maintains a rule registry of all rules created with `defrule`.

-### Escaping the justice syntax

-The `?result` symbol is special, and that you can escape the justice syntax if you need to:
+The `?result` symbol is special, it is always bound to the final result.

     (j/defrule ancestor* [?x]
       (or [?x :entity/parent ?result]